 Day 3: Great Ocean Road Day Trip

-Explore the wonders along the Great Ocean Road
+Explore the coastal rock formations and national parks along the Great Ocean Road

-Along the way, stop at various viewpoints and scenic spots to admire the rolling hills and majestic coastal cliffs.
+Along the way, stop at various viewpoints and scenic spots to admire the rolling hills and coastal cliffs.
 You might even spot dolphins and whales frolicking just offshore.
-Take a family stroll through a eucalyptus forest and watch the children's faces as they see the country's most adorable marsupial at every turn.
-Enjoy a leisurely lunch at Apollo Bay, a tranquil seaside town that's the gateway to the famous mountains of the Otway Ranges.
+Take a family stroll through a eucalypt forest and help the kids spot adorable marsupials, then enjoy a leisurely lunch at Apollo Bay, a tranquil seaside town that's the gateway to the famous mountains of the Otway Ranges.
 Afterward, browse the local shops before embarking on a hike through the rainforests of Otway National Park.

 Cairns